- How do I get a physical library card?

 Q. How do I get an eCard?

 eCards allow access to all of the library's electronic content such as eBooks, eAudiobooks, eMagazines, streaming movies and television shows, Comics, and Databases.
 Anyone within the library's geographic area can register for an eCard.
-There are no fines or fees with an eCard.
+There are no fees with an eCard.
 You can only access digital content; you cannot checkout physical items with this type of card.
 There is no age requirement. eCards need to be renewed every two years.
 To sign up and get immediate access, fill out the online registration form.

 Get an eCard